VerticalRelevance/GPNKnowledgeTransfer/codebuild/README.md

-# AWS CI/CD Pipeline for React App
+# AWS CI/CD Pipeline with Multiple CodeBuild Projects

-This repository contains configurations and scripts to set up a CI/CD pipeline using AWS services like CodePipeline, CodeBuild, and S3 to build, test, and deploy a React application.
-The pipeline includes Dockerization of the application, with images stored in Amazon ECR.
+This repository contains configurations for setting up a CI/CD pipeline using AWS CodePipeline and CodeBuild.

----
+The infrastructure is defined using Terraform to automate the deployment and building of various components within the application.

 ## Prerequisites

 To use the configurations and scripts in this repository, you will need the following:

-- **AWS CLI**
+- AWS CLI
-- **Terraform** installed
+- Terraform installed
-- **AWS account** with necessary permissions to create CodePipeline, CodeBuild, S3 buckets, Amazon ECR repositories, and other required resources.
+- AWS account with necessary permissions to create CodePipeline, CodeBuild, S3 buckets, and other required resources.

 ---

+## Overview

+The CI/CD setup includes four different **AWS CodePipeline** pipelines, each linked to a dedicated **CodeBuild** project.
+Each pipeline watches the same S3 bucket (`codebuild`) for changes and, upon detecting any modifications, initiates its respective CodeBuild process.
+The pipelines and CodeBuild projects include:

+1. **Outgoing Messages** - Lambda Layer in TypeScript
+2. **Common Layer** - Lambda Layer with Python dependencies
+3. **File Upload Container** - Dockerized process for handling file uploads
+4. **React App** - Builds and deploys the React application

+## CodePipeline & CodeBuild Projects

+### 1. Outgoing Messages (Lambda Layer in TypeScript)

+- **Pipeline**: Watches the `codebuild` S3 bucket for changes related to the outgoing messages layer.
+- **CodeBuild Project**: This CodeBuild project is responsible for building a Lambda layer specifically written in TypeScript.
+- **Key Steps**:
+  - **TypeScript Compilation**: Compiles the TypeScript files and packages them into a format compatible with AWS Lambda.
+  - **Deployment**: Uploads the resulting package to S3, making it available as a Lambda layer for other functions in the application.

+### 2. Common Layer (Lambda Layer with Python Dependencies)

+- **Pipeline**: Watches the `codebuild` S3 bucket for changes related to the common dependencies used across all Python-based Lambda functions in the application.
+- **CodeBuild Project**: This project builds a Lambda layer that includes shared Python dependencies.
+- **Key Steps**:
+  - **Dependency Installation**: Installs Python dependencies that are required across multiple Lambda functions.
+  - **Layer Packaging**: Packages the dependencies into a Lambda layer that can be attached to any Python Lambda function within the application.
+  - **Deployment**: The packaged Lambda layer is deployed to S3, allowing it to be reused in different Lambda functions.

+### 3. File Upload Container (Dockerized Process)

+- **Pipeline**: Monitors the `codebuild` S3 bucket for any updates related to the file upload container.
+- **CodeBuild Project**: This project builds a Docker image for handling file uploads.
+- **Key Steps**:
+  - **Docker Build**: Calls the `scripts/build.sh` script to build the Docker container defined in the Dockerfile.
+  - **ECR Upload**: Uses `scripts/upload.sh` to push the Docker container image to Amazon Elastic Container Registry (ECR).
+  - **Container Management**: Once uploaded, the container can be utilized by other services within the application for handling file uploads in a scalable manner.

+### 4. React App (Web Application)

+- **Pipeline**: Watches the `codebuild` S3 bucket for changes related to the React app source code.
+- **CodeBuild Project**: This project handles the build and deployment process of the React application.
+- **Key Steps**:
+  - **Environment Setup**: Runs `nvm install` to set up the necessary Node.js environment.
+  - **Application Build**: Runs `npm build` to generate a production-ready build of the React application.
+  - **Deployment**: Uses `upload.sh` to deploy the built app to an S3 bucket configured for web hosting.

+---

 ## Terraform Configuration

-The `terraform/` folder contains the infrastructure as code to provision a CI/CD pipeline using AWS CodePipeline and CodeBuild.
+The `terraform/` folder contains infrastructure code to deploy the CodePipeline pipelines and CodeBuild projects.

 ### `sample.tf` Overview

-The `sample.tf` file defines a **CodePipeline** and **CodeBuild** project that builds a React app.
-Below is a high-level overview of its structure:
+The `sample.tf` file includes definitions for the following:

-- **S3 Bucket for Source**: This bucket is used to store the React app source code.
+- **S3 Bucket for Source**: The bucket where source code and configuration files are uploaded.
+All pipelines monitor this bucket for changes.
-- **CodeBuild Project**: Defines the build environment, specifying the compute resources and the runtime environment for building the React app.
-- **CodePipeline**: Automates the pipeline stages, from source retrieval to build execution and deployment.
+- **CodeBuild Projects**: Configurations for each CodeBuild project (Outgoing Messages, Common Layer, File Upload Container, React App), specifying build environments, compute resources, and runtime settings.
+- **CodePipeline Pipelines**: Each CodePipeline is associated with a specific CodeBuild project and will initiate the build process when changes in the `codebuild` S3 bucket are detected.

 ### Steps to Deploy

 1. **Configure Terraform**: Modify the variables in the `sample.tf` file as needed.
-Pay special attention to:
-   - The S3 bucket where your source code will be stored.
-   - The build environment and IAM roles required for CodeBuild and CodePipeline.
+Ensure that the S3 bucket, build environments, and IAM roles required for each CodeBuild project are correctly specified.

 2. **Run Terraform**:
    ```bash